-Clearly, the USA is the country with the biggest number of private companies, both corporations and SMEs, working in AI.
-However, China and India have been closing the gap during the last years, especially on the academic side (research centres and universities).
+Clearly, the USA is the country with the biggest number of private companies, both corporations, and SMEs, working in AI.
+However, China and India have been closing the gap during the last years, especially on the academic side (research centers and universities).

 Top Artificial Intelligence Trends